Mavirek/CS-1653-Secure-Filesystem/report/phase-1.md

 	* Assumes groups are assigned correctly.
 1. Reliability
 	* File servers are automatically backed up daily.
 	* Insures data integrity despite failures because corrupted files can be compared to the backup files to ensure data matches.
 Protects against attacks that cause data breaches resulting in data being lost or modified.
+Present and past files can be 		compared for changes.
 	* Assumes servers back up regularly and accurately.
 1. Two Factor Authorization
 	* Each user has to pass two forms of authorization in-order to gain access to account.
 The second form of authorization is a 		randomly generated passcode sent to a previously approved mobile device.